Meats and Sausages

 Saucisson sec/Saucisse sec – (Dry Sausage)

 Salami is usually a large dry sausage and in French is called “Saucisson sec” (“sec” means “dry”).
-The full name often mentions the region from which the sausage originates from, for example Saucisson sec d’Auvergne (dry sausage from Auvergne) and a smaller diameter dry sausage is called Saucisse sèche d’Auvergne.
+The full name often mentions the region from which the sausage originates, for example, Saucisson sec d’Auvergne is a dry large diameter sausage from Auvergne and a smaller diameter dry sausage from Auvergne is called Saucisse sèche d’Auvergne.
 Keep in mind that often “sec” may be omitted and the dry sausage can be simply called Saucisson de l'Ardèche (sausage from the Ardèche region).
 Dry sausage has a distinctive look and texture so it cannot be confused with fresh or cooked sausages.

 Saucisson au Camembert - French Salami with Camembert Cheese.
 French dry liver sausage (Saucisse seche de Foie) is another original French sausage.